scraptechguy/MartinBroz-website/docs/README.md

 ### My contribution to the project

-- Optimalization for mobile devices, minimal design and UI changes.
+- Optimalization for mobile devices and navigation menu update.
+Otherwise minimal design and UI changes.